lodgendury/Web3-Word-Trivia-game/README.md

-# Web3-Word-Trivia-game
+# Web3 Word Trivia Game

 A web3 trivia game that displays the definition of a random word and rewards the user with the right input/word with ETH.